yochaigal/cairn/resources/monsters/gnoll.md

 6 HP, 1 Armor, 12 STR, 14 DEX, 8 WIL, spear (d8)

-- Ferocious humanoid hyenas spawned from arcame experiments long ago.
+- Ferocious humanoid hyenas spawned from arcane experiments long ago.
 - Deadly warriors, they attack as a pack (as _detachment_) or on their own.